-Isis is the Egyptian great Mother Goddess, prototype of the faithful wife and fertility, and protective mother.
+Isis is the Egyptian great Mother Goddess, prototype of the faithful wife and fertility, and protective mother in egyptian mythology.
 She is associated with Sirius, the dog star, the rising of which signals the vernal equinox.
 The moon is her symbol.
 Frequently she is depicted as being crowned with a lunar orb nestled between the horns of a bull or Rem.
 Both the Greeks and Romans adopted the worship of Isis.

 In another version of this legend, Isis swallowed Osiris and brought him back to life, reincarnated as the child Horus, or else as the ithyphallic moon-god Min, or Menu.
 To some the myth that Isis assembled Osiris from his body parts that she swallowed and spat him out as Osiris-Min represents reincarnation, or continuation of life.
 Another version has Isis telling Osiris to stand up, which he does and marries his goddess, and life continues.